-- 3. All schools shall submit their game results online using ExNet right through to the completion of zone playoffs to provide a complete and up-to-date season record for use in the ranking and seeding processes.
-Note: only those teams with results posted in ExNet in a minimum of three ranking periods shall be eligible for final rankings. - 4.
-Based on the results in ExNet, each ranking committee member will determine a provincial top 10 and a maximum of five honourable mentions.
-The deadlines for submitting these rankings via ExNet to the respective basketball commissioners must be adhered to and will be posted on the ASAA website by November 1 each year. - 5.
-For each ranking period the chair shall review the ranking committee selections as posted on ExNet and award points to the teams according to the same procedure as outlined in Item G. Awarding Wildcard Berths, pages 84-85.
-The chair shall then total the points into a single listing and rank the teams from highest to lowest according to their total points for that ranking period. - 6.
-In the event of a tie, the chairperson shall apply the following: - a) the outcomes of any games between the tied teams - b) the outcome of any games against common ranked opponents - c) the outcome of any games against common unranked opponents - d) the previous ranking of both teams - e) the chair's decision based on the information provided
+- C. All schools shall submit their game results online using Sport Registration System (SRS) right through to the completion of Zone playoffs to provide a complete and up-to-date season record for use in the ranking and seeding processes.
+Note: only those teams with results posted in SRS in a minimum of three ranking periods shall be eligible for final rankings. - D. Based on the results in the SRS, each ranking Committee member will determine a Provincial top 10 and a maximum of five honourable mentions.
+The deadlines for submitting these rankings via SRS to the respective Basketball Commissioners must be adhered to and will be posted on the ASAA website by November 1 each year. - E. For each ranking period the Chair shall review the ranking Committee selections as posted on Sport Registration System and award points to the teams according to the same procedure as outlined in Item 7.
+Awarding Wildcard Berths, pages 83-84.
+The Chair shall then total the points into a single listing and rank the teams from highest to lowest according to their total points for that ranking period. - F. In the event of a tie, the Chairperson shall apply the following: - i. outcomes of any games between the tied teams - ii. outcome of any games against common ranked opponents iii.outcome of any games against common unranked opponents iv. previous ranking of both teams - v.
+Chair's decision based on the information provided

-- 7. No more than three clear days (see SECTION VII APPEALS PROCEDURE, B. Definition of Clear Days, page 71) following the submission deadlines, the chairperson shall submit to all committee members and the ASAA office the top 10 and first five honourable mentions. - 8.
-These rankings shall be posted on the ASAA website at www.asaa.ca.
+- G. No more than three clear days (see SECTION VII APPEAL PROCEDURE, 2.
+Definition of Clear Days, page 72) following the submission deadlines, the Chairperson shall submit to all Committee members and the ASAA office the top 10 and first five honourable mentions. - H. These rankings shall be posted on the ASAA website at www.asaa.ca.
 Only the top 10 and five honourable mentions are released.
-Individual ranking committee member selections are not provided.
+Individual ranking Committee member selections are not provided.

-F. Competitions
+6. Competitions